GavinL0588/sep11-freedom-project/entries/entry04.md

 Not only the code works for text but it can also work for pictures too!
 I learned that I can animate as long as the code for it is in the class.

+I plan on having multiple of these animations but with the scroll menu inputting the correct animation and will make it print from JS on to HTML.

 [Previous](entry03.md) | [Next](entry05.md)